 Green Fire mode 1

 Purple Max rate of fire

 Yellow Fine rate of fire

 Blue Debounce

-Red Anti-mechanical bounce White Cycle percentage filter
+Red Anti-mechanical bounce

+White Cycle percentage filter

 Aqua Dwell

-Flickering Green Anti-bolt stick Flickering Purple Ball in place delay
+Flickering Green Anti-bolt stick

+Flickering Purple Ball in place delay

 Flickering Yellow Bolt delay

 Flickering Blue Eye mode

 Flickering Red Ramp start

 Flickering White Ramp percentage

-Flickering Aqua PSP/Millennium semi-shots Double Blink Green PSP/Millennium reset time
+Flickering Aqua PSP/Millennium semi-shots

+Double Blink Green PSP/Millennium reset time

-Double Blink Purple G-mode breakout Double Blink Yellow Auto-off timer
+Double Blink Purple G-mode breakout

+Double Blink Yellow Auto-off timer

 Double Blink Blue Fire mode 2 (for select fire)

-Alternating Yellow/Blue Save current settings to profile 1-5 Alternating Yellow/Green Load profile 1-5 to current settings
+Alternating Yellow/Blue Save current settings to profile 1-5

+Alternating Yellow/Green Load profile 1-5 to current settings

 Alternating Yellow/Red Reset active settings to defaults (does not reset profiles)

 When the LED is lit for the desired setting, press and hold the trigger until the LED goes out.
 When you release the trigger, the LED will blink to show the current setting.
 For example, if the current setting for debounce is 5, the LED will blink green 5 times.
 Once the LED stops blinking, you have 2 seconds to begin entering the new setting.
 To enter the new setting, pull the trigger the desired number of times.
 For example, to set the debounce to 2, you must pull the trigger 2 times.
 Every time you pull the trigger the LED will light.
-After all settings have been changed, turn the marker off using the power switch.
+After all settings have been changed turn the marker off using the power switch.

 Since some settings may have a very high value, it is not necessary to watch the entire blinking sequence.
-You can bypass this by pulling the trigger one time during the blinking sequence.
-You can then begin entering a new value.
-The trigger pull that cancels the blinking sequence does not count towards the new value you enter.
+You can bypass the blink sequence that shows the current value by pulling the trigger once and immediately to begin enter the new value.
+The trigger pull that cancels the blinking does not count towards the new value you enter.